PDFs

 The PDF template that will be used for a notification or set as the default selected template is found using the following process:

-If no template is found then a PDF will be generated withut a template.
+If no template is found then a PDF will be generated without a template.

 Repeating Data